delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 We currently support the following types of orders

 ## Limit Orders
-A limit ordder is an order to buy or sell a specified number of futures contracts at a specified price.
+A limit order is an order to buy or sell a specified number of futures contracts at a specified price.
 A limit order will only ever fill at the specified price or better price.
 Limit orders trade-off guaranteed execution for lower trading costs.

 ```
 User inputs: Quantity, Limit Price